cloudfoundry/cf-mysql-release/README.md

           id: p-mysql
           secret: yoursecret

-Services wanting to implement such a UI and integrate with the Cloud Foundry Web UI should implement something similar.
+Services wanting to implement such a UI and integrate with the Cloud Foundry Web UI should try something similar.
 Instructions to implement this feature can be found [here](http://docs.cloudfoundry.org/services/dashboard-sso.html).

 The broker displays usage information on a per instance basis.